-FRIDA f Swedish, Norwegian, Danish, Ancient Germanic
+Frida f Swedish, Norwegian, Danish, Ancient Germanic

 Germanic name, originally a short form of other feminine names containing the Germanic element frid

 .
 This is also the Scandinavian equivalent, from the Old Norse cognate Fríða

 .
 A famous bearer was Mexican painter Frida Kahlo (1907-1954).

-GARY m English
+Gary m English

-From an English surname which was derived from a Norman given name, which was itself originally a short form of names beginning with the Germanic element ger
+From an English surname that was derived from a Norman given name, which was itself originally a short form of names beginning with the Germanic element ger

 .
 This name was popularized in the late 1920s the American actor Gary Cooper (1901-1961), who took his stage name from the city of Gary in Indiana where his agent was born.

-GEORGE m English, Romanian
+George m English, Romanian

 From the Greek name Γεώργιος (Georgios)

-which was derived from the Greek word γεωργός (georgos)
+, which was derived from the Greek word γεωργός (georgos)

 , itself derived from the elements γῆ (ge)

 meaning "earth" and ἔργον (ergon)

 meaning "work".
-Saint George was a 3rd-century Roman soldier from Palestine who was martyred during the persecutions of emperor Diocletian.
+Saint George was a 3rd-century Roman soldier from Palestine who was martyred during the persecutions of Emperor Diocletian.
 Later legends describe his defeat of a dragon, with which he was often depicted in medieval art.... [more]

 Georgia f English, Greek

-Latinate feminine form of GEORGE
+Latinate feminine form of George

 .
 This is the name of an American state, which was named after the British king George II.
 A famous bearer was the American painter Georgia O'Keeffe (1887-1986).